American Legion program honors nation's veterans

 The nation's veterans were honored and celebrated at a lunchtime program Friday at American Legion Post 48.

-The program, the first such held by the post in several years, drew more than 70 Legionnaires and guests on the day that the remnants of Hurricane Nicole brought strong winds and rain to the Unifour area.
+The program, the first such held by the post in several years, drew more than 70 Legionnaires and guests on a day that the remnants of Hurricane Nicole brought strong winds and rain to the Hickory area.

 Gaither M. Keener Jr., the state American Legion's lawyer and a member of Post 48, praised the nation's 19 million veterans in his post-lunch keynote speech and reminded Americans to be grateful for their service.